Contamination Bias in Linear Regressions: Introduction

 Contamination bias arises because regression adjustment for the confounders in $W_i$ is generally insufficient for making the other treatments ignorable when estimating a given treatment's effect, even when this adjustment is flexible enough to avoid \ac{OVB}.
-To see this intuition clearly, consider the most flexible specification of controls as a set of strata indicators. \ac{OVB} is avoided when the treatments are as good as randomly assigned within strata.
+To see this intuition clearly, suppose the only controls are strata indicators. \ac{OVB} is avoided when the treatments are as good as randomly assigned within strata.
 But because the treatments enter the regression linearly, the \textcite{angrist98} result implies that the causal interpretation of a \emph{given} treatment's coefficient is only guaranteed when its assignment depends linearly on both the strata indicators \emph{and} the other treatment indicators.
 With mutually exclusive treatments, this condition fails because the dependence is inherently nonlinear---the probability of assignment to a given treatment is zero if an individual is assigned to one of the other treatments, regardless of their stratum, but strata indicators affect the treatment probability otherwise.
+Such dependence generates contamination bias.